What to do if you think your child has special educational needs or disabilities (SEND)

 The SEN Team will be responsible for the coordination of the EHC Needs Assessment.
 Settings will need to complete the relevant forms and provide evidence of what support and strategies they have provided and consider the graduated approach document.

 The request will usually be made by your child’s / young person’s education setting, but parents or the young person over the age of 16 can make the request themselves.
-Here is an example of a letter (PDF 182.3KB) parents and young person can use to make a request.
+Here is an example letter requesting EHC needs assessment (PDF 849.6KB) that parents and young people can use to make a request.

 If a parent or young person requests for an EHC Needs Assessments, we will make contact with the education setting to find out what support they have provided and the effect this has had on the child or young person.